ValerieMauduit/AoC2022/README.md

 49 years old and still afraid by recursivity.
 It took me so many years to understand that you first define the stop condition!
 But OK, let's go.
 At least, the parsing is easy in Python.

-Then I had to make some small changes becuase I compared lists and integers in some cases, even if I really tried to avoid this.
+Then I had to make some small changes because I compared lists and integers in some cases, even if I really tried to avoid this.

 And last but not least: when I parse the data, I remove the last item by default. **It is not a good idea when the